MediaArea/RAWcooked/Doc/File_Stucture.md

 # Structure of RAWcooked reversibility data

-Beside video and audio content, losslessly compressed with adapted lossless format, some sidecar data is needed for guaranteeing the reversibility to the original files.
-RAWcooked reversibility data is built for a specific file, with specific options.
-In most cases, RAWcooked reversibility data is still usable after a remux (e.g. from Matroska (.mkv) to QuickTime (.mov) with RAWcooked reversibility data in a sidecar file) or transcode (e.g. FFV1 version 1 to FFV1 version 3, keeping the same tracks in the same order) but it is not guaranteed.
+To guarantee the reversibility to the original files you will require the some sidecar data.
+RAWcooked’s reversibility data is built for each specific file and with specific options.
+In most cases RAWcooked reversibility data is still usable after a remux (for example from Matroska .mkv to QuickTime .mov with RAWcooked reversibility data in a sidecar file) or after a transcode (such as FFV1 version 1 to FFV1 version 3, keeping the same tracks in the same order).
+This is not guaranteed for all cases.

-Reversibility data can be stored in e.g. a sidecar file, a container attachment or a chunk/atom/tag.
+Reversibility data can be stored in a sidecar file, a container attachment or a chunk/atom/tag.

 ## Base design